DerwenAI/ERKG/article/draft.md

 It may be simpler to run the `./python/G2ConfigTool.py` configuration tool, then type the commands shown above at its command prompt.

-Now we're ready to run Senzing _entity resolution_.
+Now we're ready to run ER in Senzing.
 We'll specify using up to 16 threads, to parallelize the input process.
 That way the following steps take advantage of our multiple CPU cores and complete within just a few minutes: